 Sometimes, when one concept extends another, we not only want to inherit all of its members, but also want to override some of its traits.
 This is possible with children and references specialization.
-When you specialize a child or reference, you narrow its target type.
+When you specialize a child or reference, you narrow its target typ and possibly also change its name.
 For example, if you have concept A which extends B, and have a reference r in concept C with target type B, you might narrow the type of reference r in C's subconcepts.
 It works the same way for concept's children.

 The alias, referred to from code as conceptAlias, optionally specifies a string that will be recognized by MPS as a representation of the Concept.
 The alias will appear in completion boxes and MPS will instantiate the Concept, whenever the alias or a part of it is typed by the user.